-- 12.9.1 Pavement design must be in accordance with the criteria as set forth in the latest FDOT Flexible Pavement Design Manual with the following options: - 12.9.1.1 Option 1: Provide a detailed analysis based on traffic counts or forecasted counts for new collector roads following the guidelines in the FDOT Flexible Pavement Design Manual latest edition. - 12.9.1.2 Options 2: Perform cores and match the existing pavement as described in the Flexible Pavement Design Manual latest edition (For widening only). - 12.9.1.3 Option 3: The following pavement design may be used in lieu of options 1 and 2 (For widening only): The combined friction course and structural course must be a minimum of four inches, optional base group 9 (including crushed concrete) and 12 inches of type "B" stabilization (LBR 40). - 12.9.2 Superpave Requirement: Superpave asphaltic concrete is required on all roads.
+- 12.9.1 Pavement design must be in accordance with the criteria as set forth in the latest FDOT Flexible Pavement Design Manual with the following options: - 12.9.1.1 Option 1: Provide a detailed analysis based on traffic counts or forecasted counts for new arterial and collector roads following the guidelines in the FDOT Flexible Pavement Design Manual latest edition. - 12.9.1.2 Options 2: Perform cores and match the existing pavement as described in the Flexible Pavement Design Manual latest edition (For widening only). - 12.9.1.3 Option 3: The following pavement design may be used in lieu of options 1 and 2 (For widening only): The combined friction course and structural course must be a minimum of four inches, optional base group 9 (including crushed concrete) and 12 inches of type "B" stabilization (LBR 40). - 12.9.2 Superpave Requirement: Superpave asphaltic concrete is required on all roads.
 No substitutions will be allowed for other mixes. - 12.9.3 Roadway Base: Crushed concrete (LBR 150) is allowed for use on all roads.
 Soil cement base will not be permitted on off-site roads.

-12.10 MILLING AND RESURFACING PROCEDURE
+12.10 MILLING AND RESURFACING PROCEDURE FOR WIDENED ROADS

-12.10.1 Pavement cores may be required to determine the condition of the existing pavement (i.e. severe cracking is present) for off-site milling and resurfacing projects before any recommendations are made.

-12.10.2 The following cases are applicable:

-12.10.2.1 Widening on One Side: When widening is done on one side of an existing roadway then a minimum of 11/2-inch milling and resurfacing is required between the begin and end limits of the project from outside EOP to center line of the existing roadway.
+- 12.10.1 Milling and Resurfacing of widened off-site roads can be accomplished with a friction course FC-12.5 (Traffic Level C)(11/2")(PG 76-22) when cracking is less than 11/2-inches depth. - 12.10.2 Pavement cores may be required to determine the condition of the existing pavement (i.e. severe cracking is present) for off-site milling and resurfacing projects before any recommendations are made for depth of milling and resurfacing. - 12.10.3 The following cases are applicable and the pavement thickness will be applied as determined in Sections 12.10.1 and 12.10.2: - 12.10.3.1 Widening on One Side: When widening is done on one side of an existing roadway then milling and resurfacing is required between the begin and end limits of the project from outside EOP to center line of the existing roadway.